aspirity-inc/esbuild-nodemon/README.md

 # esbuild-nodemon

-1. Bundle you NodeJS app with esbuild
+1. Bundle you NodeJS app with esbuild (without dependencies)
 2. Run output by nodemon
 3. Rebuild and restart on changes